 - § 1.
-The International Conference of Catholic and Autocephalous Bishops (ICCAB) is an assembly of the hierarchy of bishops who jointly exercise pastoral functions on behalf of the Christian faithful. - § 2.
-The mission work of the International Conference of Catholic and Autocephalous Bishops (ICCAB) shall be the propagation and defense of the Faith and in service as the visible sign and expression of the Unity of the Church. - § 3.
-Each bishop in active episcopal ministry shall be included in the International Conference of Catholic and Autocephalous Bishops (ICCAB) exercise in a communal and collegial manner certain pastoral functions entrusted to them by the Lord Jesus of sanctifying, teaching, and governing.
-326 - § 4.
-When the International Conference of Catholic and Autocephalous Bishops (ICCAB) have nine members it shall elect the archbishop from among its members. - § 5.
+Conference inquirers and candidates shall commence the process by completing an International Conference of Catholic and Autocephalous Bishops Application. - § 2.
+The International Conference of Catholic and Autocephalous Bishops (ICCAB) is an assembly of the hierarchy of bishops who jointly exercise pastoral functions on behalf of the Christian faithful. - § 3.
+The mission work of the International Conference of Catholic and Autocephalous Bishops (ICCAB) shall be the propagation and defense of the Faith and in service as the visible sign and expression of the Unity of the Church. - § 4.
+Each bishop in active episcopal ministry shall be included in the International Conference of Catholic and Autocephalous Bishops (ICCAB) exercise in a communal and collegial manner certain pastoral functions entrusted to them by the Lord Jesus of sanctifying, teaching, and governing. - § 5.
+When the International Conference of Catholic and Autocephalous Bishops (ICCAB) have nine members it shall elect the archbishop from among its members. - § 6.
 The International Conference of Catholic and Autocephalous Bishops (ICCAB) will meet with such frequency as best serves its chief work, and at the call of the archbishop or one quarter of the episcopal members.